 Areas of Expertise: Asset Pricing, Automation, Banking, China’s Industrial Economy, Corporate Finance, Entrepreneurship, Financial Regulation, Manufacturing, Stock Markets

-Jie GAN is Associate Dean, Professor of Finance and Director of Center on Finance and Economic Growth at Cheung Kong Graduate School of Business.
+Jie GAN is Academic Director for Integrated MBA, Professor of Finance and Director of Center on Finance and Economic Growth at Cheung Kong Graduate School of Business.
 Prior to joining CKGSB, she served as a professor (with tenure) at Hong Kong University of Science and Technology and an assistant professor (tenure track) at Columbia Business School.
 Professor Gan holds a PhD in Financial Economics from MIT.

 Professor Gan has published extensively on banking and finance issues in top academic journals.
 In 2011, she was the runner-up for the prestigious Brennan Award for Excellent Papers.
 Prof Gan’s teaching has been rated highly by both MBA and EMBA students and she has received several teaching awards.
 Her research and teaching were featured in major media outlets, such as Wall Street Journal, Financial Times, and the Economist.